nadavtadelis/Reproducible_Metrics/README.md

 make run
 ```

 After all your notebooks have run you should see new files in the results, fig, and data directories.
 Read about our approach and results in main.ipynb.
 All the figures from our analysis are saved in the fig directory and our regressions are saved in the results directory as dataframes.
-You can load in these dataframes and work with them as regression instances (i.e. you can call `.summary()`, `.params()` etc. click [here](http://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.OLS.html) for OLS documentation and [here](https://bashtage.github.io/linearmodels/doc/iv/methods.html#linearmodels.iv.model.IV2SLS) for 2SLS documentation)
+You can load in these dataframes and work with them as regression instances (i.e. you can call `.summary()`, `.params()` etc. click [here](http://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.OLS.html) for OLS documentation)

 ## Licensing